designstem/projects/colorblindness/index-06-calculator.md

   <a href="../dyes">Natural dyes</a> Making your own dye is not only fun but also environmental friendly.

-  <a href="../waste">Waste is a design mistake</a> Find out how to design environmental friendly with zero waste.
+  <a href="../waste">Waste is a design mistake</a> Explore how to design products with zero waste.

 </div>